nkhil/price-drop-alerter/README.md

 To achieve this, every time the service gets a valid request that contains retailers, it:

-- Calculates the lowest price for that productId (taking retailPrice as well as discountPrice)
+- Calculates the lowest price for that productId (taking retailPrice as well as discountPrice into account)
 - Gets the previous lowest price for that productId
 - Checks if the latest lowest price for that productId is lower than the previous lowest price by at least £10 (NOTE: this threshold is an environment variable that can be modified without making changes to the service)
 - Once it finds if the latest lowest price is lower than the previous, it generates a payload to indicate whether an alert is required
 - Upserts the latest lowest price in the database

 Note: As this service is only responsible for the lowest price for a given productId, it only ever stores (and upserts) a single record for a given productId.
 I decided to use this approach over storing historic prices for a given service following the single responsibility principle.

+This approach:

+- Avoids a scenario where an 'older' record for the lowest price is read
+- Avoids concurrency issues: MongoDB uses a process wide write lock, so only one write operation can be performed at a time, ensuring we don't run into concurrency issues while multiple instances are trying to update the same record.
+The service can use the custom DatabaseError object catch and retry updating a record _n_ number of times in case an update request fails due to a write lock.

 ## Setup